 Signalment and Clinical Signs

-The mean age of cats with anaplasmosis in the retrospective study was 4.1 years (range of 4 months – 13 years).1 Both male and female cats were affected and all cats had outdoor access.
-The most commonly observed clinical signs included lethargy, anorexia, fever and ocular abnormalities (conjunctivitis and elevated nictitating membranes).
+The mean age of cats with anaplasmosis in the retrospective study was 4.1 years (range of 4 months to 13 years).1 Both male and female cats were affected and all cats had outdoor access.
+The most commonly observed clinical signs included lethargy, anorexia, fever, and ocular abnormalities (conjunctivitis and elevated nictitating membranes).
 Ocular signs are likely the result of systemic inflammation.
 Less commonly reported clinical signs included dehydration, tachycardia, abdominal discomfort, and infrequently, ataxia and hepatosplenomegaly.
-The mean duration of clinical signs prior to presentation in the cats in the retrospective study was 2.8 days (range of 1-7 days).1 Because the clinical signs are relatively non-specific and can be intermittent, prompt diagnosis of anaplasmosis can be challenging.
+The mean duration of clinical signs prior to presentation in the cats in the retrospective study was 2.8 days (range of 1 to 7 days).1 Because the clinical signs are relatively non-specific and can be intermittent, prompt diagnosis of anaplasmosis can be challenging.

-An effective treatment for feline anaplasmosis is doxycycline administered orally at a dosage of 5 mg/kg once a day for 14-28 days.
+An effective treatment for feline anaplasmosis is doxycycline administered orally at a dosage of 5 mg/kg twice a day for 14 to 28 days.
 Be aware that doxycycline can cause esophageal erosion, inflammation and stricture in cat.
 For this reason, oral doses should be followed with sufficient fluid to ensure that the medication gets into the stomach.
 Anorexia, vomiting and diarrhea are the most commonly reported side effects of doxycycline administration.
-Increase in serum liver enzymes (ALT, ALP) may also occur.
+An increase in serum liver enzymes (ALT, ALP) may also occur.

 The key to disease prevention is decreasing exposure to ticks and/or preventing transmission via tick bites.
 This can be accomplished by limiting a cat’s outdoor access.
 When limiting outdoor access is not feasible, use of topical acaricides or tick repellents and daily tick checks are recommended.